Coccydynia refers to any type of persistent tailbone pain.

 - Coccyx pain

-Then the pendulum swung the other way, and the general opinion was that since the condition was mostly in women it was in some way related to "neurosis".
-The corollary was that if the operation did not work, it was because the pain was in the individual’s head; therefore the operation fell into disrepute and was no longer commonly performed.
-Subsequently, little research on the subject has been done.
+General opinion then changed completely, and it was often postulated that since the condition mostly affected women it was in some way related to "neurosis."
+The assumption was that if the operation did not work, it was because the pain was psychological in origin.